eudoxia0/eudoxia0.github.io/article/_posts/2023-06-24-test-autodiscovery-silver-bullet.md

     - that's it
     - that's all there is to it
     - cargo will find all tests and run them automatically
+    - every test is automatically run in parallel
+    - every test is a function that starts from nothing and returns nothing
+    - suites? every module is a test suite.
+    - setup, teardown? how about you just call some functions
+    - if you need a more sophisticated test harness, you canm build that yourself
 - compare ocaml
     - when i was setting up tests for the austral compiler, it spent a very long time just to even figure out how to run the most basic `2 + 2 = 4` unit test in using dune
     - to repeat: because the build system won't generate a stub unit test for you, just setting up a test harness is this effortful odyssey of reading old Discourse threads and reddit posts